Operation David: Defence of the Dyle

 British troops with a 2-pounder anti-tank gun at a barricade in Louvain.

-The first appearance of German forces on the BEF's front was on the afternoon of 14 May when reconnaissance troops of three German infantry divisions arrived in motor cars or on motorcycles.
+The first appearance of German forces on the BEF front was on the afternoon of 14 May, when reconnaissance troops of three German infantry divisions arrived in motor cars or on motorcycles.
 They were apparently unaware of the British positions and in several places approached the Dyle without taking cover, where they were an easy target for small arms fire and artillery.
 Later in the evening, parts of the line were fired on by German field guns, the first experience for many British troops of enemy fire.
-Organised German attacks commenced on 15 May when attacks on Louvain by the German 19th Infantry Division were repulsed by 3rd Division, commanded by Major General Bernard Montgomery.
-On the left of the division's line, the 1st Grenadier Guards were forced to abandon their forward positions and withdraw behind the Dyle Canal which ran a short distance to the west of the river, but there the line held.
+On 15 May, attacks on Louvain by the 19th Infantry Division were repulsed by the 3rd Division (Major General Bernard Montgomery).

+On the left of the divisional flank, the 1st Grenadier Guards were forced to abandon their forward positions and withdraw behind the Dyle Canal which ran a short distance to the west of the river, but there the line held.
 At dawn on the following day, following a two-hour barrage, a determined attack was made on Louvain railway station and the adjacent goods yard, but after a prolonged fight, the Germans were thrown back in a counter-attack by the 1st Royal Ulster Rifles and the 1st King's Own Scottish Borderers.
 Further south, the River was only about 15 feet wide, and while it prevented tanks from crossing, it was a less effective barrier to a determined infantry assault.

-During one such attack at the south of the BEF line near Wavre, 2nd Lieutenant Richard Annand of the 2nd Durham Light Infantry earned a Victoria Cross by preventing troops of the German 31st Infantry Division from crossing a demolished bridge by repeatedly throwing grenades onto them, and when finally ordered to withdraw, attempting to rescue a wounded soldier in a wheelbarrow.
-All the German bridgeheads across the Dyle were either repulsed or effectively contained by British counter-attacks, but by the morning of 16 May, events far to the south had caused Gort to be ordered to withdraw the BEF back to the Escaut.
+During an attack at the south of the BEF line near Wavre, 2nd Lieutenant Richard Annand of the 2nd Durham Light Infantry earned a Victoria Cross by preventing troops of the German 31st Infantry Division from crossing a demolished bridge by throwing grenades onto them and when finally ordered to withdraw, attempting to rescue a wounded soldier in a wheelbarrow.
+All the German bridgeheads across the Dyle were repulsed or contained by British counter-attacks.
+By the morning of 16 May, events far to the south had caused Gort to be ordered to withdraw the BEF back to the Escaut.